conda-forge/r-parallelmap-feedstock/README.md

 Feedstock license: BSD 3-Clause

 Summary: Unified parallelization framework for multiple back-end, designed for internal package and interactive usage.
-The main operation is a parallel "map" over lists.
-Supports local, multicore, mpi and BatchJobs mode.
-Allows "tagging" of the parallel operation with a level name that can be later selected by the user to switch on parallel execution for exactly this operation.
+The main operation is parallel mapping over lists.
+Supports 'local', 'multicore', 'mpi' and 'BatchJobs' mode.
+Allows tagging of the parallel operation with a level name that can be later selected by the user to switch on parallel execution for exactly this operation.